-Mr. Lebeter holds a Bachelor's degree in Forestry from the University of British Columbia, and is a registered professional forester.
+Mr. Lebeter holds a Bachelor of Forestry from the University of British Columbia, and is a registered professional forester.
 In addition, Mr. Lebeter holds an Executive Master of Business Administration from Simon Fraser University.
+He holds his ICD.D from the Institute of Corporate Directors.

-Chris Lopez - Executive Vice President, Chief Financial and Regulatory Officer
+Harry Taylor - Executive Vice President, Chief Financial and Regulatory Officer